osate/osate2/alisa/org.osate.alisa.help/help/markdown/AlisaDoc.md

-# Configuration of Assurance Plans and Assurance Case Instances
+# Configuration of Assurance Plans and Assurance Case Results

 The *Alisa* notation lets users specify *assurance cases* that consist of one or more *assurance plans*.
 Each assurance case is kept in a separate file with the extension *alisa*.